 Shopping List for A Gym

 After finding a new local gym, I was surprised at the number of amenities for the low monthly price.
-The gym I joined is in Western states and is EOS.
-They have three plans with no contract, starting at $9.99 per month.
+The gym I joined is in the Western states and is called EOS.
+They have three plans with no contract, starting at $9.99 monthly.
 The equipment ranges from cardio and weight machines to free weights and heavy ropes.

 But there is so much more!
-A few more dollars buy access to their cardio cinema theatre, where you can ride to your favorite movie.
-AI machines remember your chair position and keep track of your progress, increasing weight and prompting the speed of the lift.
+A few more dollars buy access to their cardio cinema theatre, where you can ride a stationary bike, treadmill, or stairs while watching a popular movie.
+AI-enabled workout machines remember your chair position and keep track of your progress, increasing weight and prompting the speed of the lift.
 And recovery rooms await.

 My favorite feature is the group classes.
 An hour goes by faster if you have other people suffering with you and a fun instructor with a playlist.
 We can choose pilates, yoga, dance, barbell pumps, and more.